 In addition, they directly protect the user from arc radiation, thanks to their options which be optimized depending on the work conditions.
-Since these helmets automatically darken whenever they notice the presence of an excessive light or radiation, you can be sure that the user’s eyes will be safe from such elements.
+Since these helmets automatically darken whenever they notice the presence of excessive light or radiation, you can be sure that the user’s eyes will be safe from such elements.

 When should the battery be replaced?

 At some point, it might start darkening more than it should, whenever it is exposed to the sun.
-Note that if you have used your batteries for many years, time is ripe for you replace them.
+Note that if you have used your batteries for many years, the time is ripe for you to replace them.
 This is because the longer you use the helmet, the higher the chances of the batteries running out.